Upcoming Travel Courses for 2020

 Upcoming travel courses are potentially subject to change based on student interest.

 Local Village Global Vision: Sustainable Communities in Senegal

 Travel Dates: TBA

-A May term travel course that explores firsthand a variety of unique habitats found in the tropics such as rain-forests, savannas, and coral reefs.
-The course also investigates the structure of tropical soils, nutrient cycling, tropical forest dynamics, tropical species diversity, mutualism and habitat conservation.
-Lecture, laboratory and travel.
+This course will explore firsthand a variety of unique habitats found in the tropics such as rainforests, savannas, and coral reefs.
+The course also investigates the structure of tropical soils, nutrient cycling, tropical forest dynamics, topical species diversity, mutualizm, and habitat conservation.
+Lecture, laboratory, and travel.
+Prerequisite: BIO 1206.
+IV.